 In a large bowl whisk together the sugar, Greek yogurt, coconut oil, eggs, and vanilla extract together until creamy.
 Add the zucchini and all but two tablespoons of pecans then mix well.
 Gradually add the dry ingredients to the wet ingredients, stirring until combined.
 Pour the batter into the prepared loaf pan.
 Sprinkle the remaining two tablespoons of pecans over the top.

 Place into the oven and bake for 1 hour and 10 minutes, or until a tester inserted into the center comes out clean.
-Remove from the oven and let the loaf cool on a wire rack for 30 minutes before removing from the tin and slicing.
+Remove from the oven and let the loaf cool on a wire rack for 30 minutes before removing it from the tin and slicing.
 Enjoy.